 3. Core functionalities to strengthen the vulnerability management process

 After a vulnerability is detected, it needs to be remediated by patching hand-in-hand.
 In-built patching capabilities in commercial tools simplify and speed up risk mitigation.
-Instead of feeding the data into another tool, or worse, manually downloading and deploying the patches in each device, you can readily deploy the patches from the same tool.
+Instead of feeding the data into another tool, or worse, manually downloading and deploying the patches in each device, you can readily deploy the patches from the same instrument.

 Compliance is a core part of a vulnerability management program.
 Industry and organizational security standards mandate that devices are scanned periodically for vulnerabilities and remediated effectively.
 Commercial vulnerability management tools can detect and display compliant and non-compliant devices.
 You can readily generate reports for compliance audits easily.